wang9hu/cheatsheets-and-misc/myReactNote.md

 - may need other library (npm & import)
   <br>

-- JSX: javascript XML (file name): precompiled syntax exntension to JS, React 'element' can be rendered into HTML element on DOM by JSX
+- **JSX**: javascript XML (file name): precompiled syntax exntension to JS, React 'element' can be rendered into HTML element on DOM by JSX
   - e.g., `<h1>Hello, {this.props.anykeylabel}</h1>`
   - could have js inside of DOM element, wrapped in `{}`
     - `<h1>{2 + 2}</h1>`